Oncologist-approved cancer information from the American Society of Clinical Oncology

 How common is VHL?

-It is estimated that about one in 30,000 people has VHL.
-About 20% of people with VHL do not have any family history of the condition.
-They have a de novo (new) mutation in the VHL gene.
+It is estimated that about 1 in 30,000 people has VHL.
+About 10% of people with VHL do not have any family history of the condition.
+They have a de novo mutation, meaning a new mutation in the VHL gene not present in their parents.

 How is VHL diagnosed?